ChicoQuemador1/Garment/README.md

 - Then "flutter run " on the terminal

 ---

-To Run Project:
-1.make sure to run "cd Application/garment" on the terminal so it takes you to the root of the project
-2. Then "flutter run " on the terminal

 *Stay tuned as we continue to enhance Garment with more updates !* 💸 📈